pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

 dependencies from our final Docker image through a combination of Docker multi-stage builds, pip wheel, and pip install.

-Special Thanks
+Special thanks
 ==============

-This post was heavily inspired by `this post`_ by Alejandro Guirao.
+This post took inspiration from `this post`_ by Alejandro Guirao.
 I am indebted to Alejandro for publishing his creative use of docker multi-stage builds in the context of Python systems.

 .. _`this post`: https://lekum.org/post/multistage-dockerfile/